Ben Aldridge, Lecturer

 Robin Seletsky, Adjunct Lecturer

-In addition to her work as a performer and teacher of clarinet, Robin is an adjunct instructor at SUNY Oneonta where she teaches Music Appreciation, studio clarinet, and conducts the Woodwind Ensemble.
-She is also a member of the teaching staff at Hartwick College.
-Professional affiliations include memberships in the International Clarinet Society and the Guild of Temple Musicians.
+In addition to her work as a performer and teacher of clarinet, Robin is an adjunct instructor at SUNY Oneonta where she teaches studio clarinet and conducts the Woodwind Ensemble.
+Professional affiliations include memberships in the International Clarinet Society and the American Federation of Musicians

 Robin can be found on the web at: